epics-containers/epics-containers.github.io/docs/user/tutorials/ioc_changes1.rst

-Because of the symlink between ``/epics/ioc/config`` and ``/repos/bl01t/iocs/bl01t-ea-ioc-02/config`` the same files you are testing by launching the ioc inside of the devcontainer are also ready to be committed and pushed to the bl01t repo. i.e.:
+Because of the symlink between ``/epics/ioc/config`` and ``/repos/bl01t/iocs/bl01t-ea-ioc-02/config`` the same files you are testing by launching the IOC inside of the devcontainer are also ready to be committed and pushed to the bl01t repo. i.e.:

 .. code-block:: bash